Language and gender: Dominance versus subjection

 This, in turn, suggests a dichotomy between a male desire for conversational dominance – noted by Helena Leet-Pellegrini with reference to male experts speaking more verbosely than their female counterparts – and a female aspiration to group conversational participation.
 One corollary of this is, according to Jennifer Coates, that males are afforded more attention in the context of the classroom and that this can lead to their gaining more attention in scientific and technical subjects, which in turn can lead to their achieving better success in those areas, ultimately leading to their having more power in a technocratic society.

 Conversation is not the only area where power is an important aspect of the male/female dynamic.
-Power is reflected in every aspect of communication from what the actual topic of the communication, to the ways in which it is communicated.
+Power is reflected in every aspect of communication, from the actual topic of the communication, to the ways in which it is communicated.
 Women are typically less concerned with power and more concerned with forming and maintaining relationships, whereas men are more concerned with their status.
 Girls and women feel it is crucial that they be liked by their peers, a form of involvement that focuses on symmetrical connection.
 Boys and men feel it is crucial that they be respected by their peers, as form of involvement that focuses on asymmetrical status.
 These differences in priorities are reflected in the ways in which men and women communicate.
 A woman's communication will tend to be more focused on building and maintaining relationships.
-Men on the other hand, will place a higher priority on power, their communication styles will reflect their desire to maintain their status in the relationship.
+Men, on the other hand, will place a higher priority on power, and their communication styles will reflect their desire to maintain their status in the relationship.

 According to Tannen's research, men tend to tell stories as another way to maintain their status.
 Primarily, men tell jokes, or stories that focus on themselves.
 Women on the other hand, are less concerned with their own power, and therefore their stories revolve not around themselves, but around others.
 By putting themselves on the same level as those around them, women attempt to downplay their part in their own stories, which strengthens their connections to those around them.